ShikhSh/Learnings/DL-basics.md

 - When using 1 set of matrices of K, Q, V -  Single head attention
 - When using multiple sets of matrices - Multi-head attention

+### Transformer:
+#### About:
+- Seq to Seq models
+- Variable sized inputs accepted (with padding - and ignores the padded part later on)
+- Characteristics:
+  1. Multi-headed self attn
+  2.

+#### Advantages:
+- Removed Vanishing gradient problems of LSTM
+- Parallelized the computations

 #### Mathematics:
 - K, Q, V matrices
   - Query -> used to find the weights of all wrt current token